AuReMe/metage2metabo/docs/command.rst

                                     protein association
             -p, --padmet          create padmet files
             --clean               clean PGDBs if already present
-            --pwt-xml             use this option to use Pathway Tools xml
+            --pwt-xml             use this option to use Pathway Tools xml (incompatible with -p)

 m2m iscope